 • The outcome of this assessment will be recorded on the LLN Form and will be attached to the students file.

-• If additional LLN support is to be provided it will be brought to the attention of the student’s
+•If additional LLN support is to be provided it will be brought to the attention of the student’s course Trainer/Assessor so that it can be addressed throughout the delivery and assessment processes.

 • A Student Support Services Officer will also visit each classroom or simulated workplace environment on a planned basis to provide any additional support as well.